League of Women Voters Rochester

 We are a non-partisan political organization encouraging informed and active participation in government.
 We influence public policy through education and advocacy with a goal of open government that is representative, accountable, and responsive.

 Joining the Rochester LWV also supports the efforts of state and national Leagues.
 In 2025 the mechanics of joining is in transition, resulting in one process to join/renew at all 3 levels.
-All dues and donations to the League of Women Voters Rochester are tax-deductible to the fullest extent allowable by law.
+All donations to the League of Women Voters Rochester are tax-deductible to the fullest extent allowable by law.

 The Rochester chapter has a very rich history of engagement and accomplishment, highlighted in the book Taking the Lead: Rochester Women in Public Policy, 1970 - 1990, published in 2012 by the LWV Rochester Education Fund.
 This is available through our chapter for $20 plus shipping by sending a request to our email address: lwvrochester@lwvmn.org.